msteinastro/thermal_maps_chang-es_xxvi/README.md

 You can also turn several features on and off to enabable or disable several features.
 Just have a look at the implementaion of `make_thermal` in main.py

 There is an example that should run when executing `thermal_maps.py`

+In the branch as_published, you can find barebone code that has been used, in the original publication.
+In the main branch, the code as been restructured for better usability.